 - Which standardized tests your child should take and what testing alternatives include.

-- What special education services he will get for how long and how often.
+- What special education services they will get for how long and how often.

 - How much your child may not participate in the classroom or in school with students without disabilities.

-- If your child is 14 or older, courses he needs to take to prepare for life after graduation.
+- If your child is 14 or older, courses they need to take to prepare for life after graduation.

 In addition to academics, goals can include social skills and extracurricular activities.
 They can also focus on ways to address behaviors that interfere with your child's school performance, such as anger management.

 Once you sign off on an IEP, the team of experts will update you on your child's progress.
 You can review the plan at least once a year.
-Your child will need to be reevaluated every 3 years to see if he still meets the definition of having a disability.
+Your child will need to be reevaluated every 3 years to see if they still meet the definition of having a disability.